Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Introduction

-This paper also proposes a new method to estimate the function $\paramstar$ and the distribution $\dens_{b,\star}$ of the hidden states $(X_0,\dots,X_{b-1})$ for a fixed parameter $b$ using only the observations $(Y_k)_{k\geq 0}$.
-Note that this nonparametric estimation problem differs from classical regression settings since the variables $(X_{k})_{k\geq0}$ are not observed.
-In \textit{errors-in-variables} models, the random variables $(X_k)_{k\ge 0}$ are i.i.d. and observed through a sequence $(Z_k)_{k\ge 0}$, {\em i.e.} $Z_{k} = X_{k} + \eta_{k}$ and $Y_{k} = \paramstar(X_{k}) + \epsilon_{k}$, where the variables $(\eta_k)_{k\ge 0}$ are i.i.d with known distribution.
+where $\paramstar$ is a function defined on a space $\mathbb{X}$ and taking values in $\Rset^{\dimY}$.
+The measurement noise $(\epsilon_{k})_{k\ge 0}$ is an independent and identically distributed (i.i.d.) sequence of Gaussian random vectors of $\Rset^{\dimY}$.
+This paper proposes a new method to estimate the function $\paramstar$ and the distribution of the hidden states using only the observations $(Y_k)_{k\geq 0}$.
+Nonparametric estimation with latent random variables is a challenging task and most of the existing results in this context use additional assumptions on the sequence $(X_k)_{k\geq 0}$.
+For instance, in \textit{errors-in-variables} models, the random variables $(X_k)_{k\ge 0}$ are observed through a sequence $(Z_k)_{k\ge 0}$, i.e. $Z_{k} = X_{k} + \eta_{k}$ and $Y_{k} = \paramstar(X_{k}) + \epsilon_{k}$, where the variables $(\eta_k)_{k\ge 0}$ are i.i.d with known distribution.
 Many solutions have been proposed to solve this problem, see \cite{fan:truong:1993} and \cite{ioannides:alevizos:1997} for a ratio of deconvolution kernel estimators, \cite{koo:lee:1998} for B-splines estimators and \cite{comte:taupin:2007} for a procedure based on the minimization of a penalized contrast.
-In the case where the hidden state is a Markov chain, \cite{lacour:2008a} and \cite{lacour:2008b} considered the following observation model $Y_{k}= X_{k}+\epsilon_{k}$, where the random variables $\{\epsilon_{k}\}_{k\ge 0}$ are i.i.d. with known distribution. \cite{lacour:2008a} (resp. \cite{lacour:2008b}) proposed an estimate of the transition density (resp. the stationary density and the transition density) of the Markov chain $(X_{k})_{k\ge 0}$ based on the minimization of a penalized $\rmL_2$ contrast.
-However, there does not exist any result on the nonparametric estimation problem studied in this paper with unobserved states $(X_{k})_{k\ge 0}$.
+In the case where the hidden state is a Markov chain, \cite{lacour:2008a,lacour:2008b} considered the following observation model $Y_{k}= X_{k}+\epsilon_{k}$, where the random variables $\{\epsilon_{k}\}_{k\ge 0}$ are i.i.d. with known distribution. \cite{lacour:2008a} (resp. \cite{lacour:2008b}) proposed an estimator of the transition density (resp. the stationary density and the transition density) of the Markov chain $(X_{k})_{k\ge 0}$ based on the minimization of a penalized $\rmL_2$ contrast.

+Recently, \cite{dumont:lecorff:2014} used the model \eqref{NPHMM:eq:model} for indoor simultaneous localization and mapping based on WiFi signals.
+In this framework, the process $(X_k)_{k \ge 0}$ is the position of a mobile device evolving in a building and it is assumed to be a Markov chain with transition density depending only on the distance between two consecutive states. $Y_k$ denotes the signal strengths measured by the device at time step $k$.
+Only $(Y_k)_{k\ge 0}$ is observed and inference on the hidden positions $(X_k)_{k\ge 0}$ (localization) requires an efficient estimation of $\paramstar$ (mapping).